 Breastfeeding is something that can be openly done in the Philippines without restriction.
 It’s common for locals.
 So, mothers will not stand out when doing so.
 Many malls and businesses have designated spots for breastfeeding.

 The one exception is in the deep south of Palawan, where there is a large Muslim majority.
-In this region, approach breastfeeding more conservatively.
+In this region, breastfeeding is approached more conservatively.

 Healthcare In The Philippines